France

 First official education

-1964 – The National Union of Psychomotor Rehabilitation Therapists (S.N.R.P.) was established, with its primary focus on the recognition of a diploma.
+1964 – The National Union of Psychomotor Rehabilitation Therapists (S.N.R.P.) was established, with its primary focus on the recognition of the diploma.
+Today, it is known as the Syndicat National d’Union des Psychomotriciens (S.N.U.P.).

 Creation of the State-Diploma